Filter results

 /ˌdīəˈbēdēz,ˌdīəˈbēdis/ (noun) a disease in which the body’s ability to produce or respond to the hormone insulin is impaired, resulting in abnormal metabolism of carbohydrates and elevated levels of glucose in the blood and urine.

-According to the World Health Organization, 422 million people across the globe have diabetes; 8.5% of all adults live with diabetes, and the majority are Type 2 patients.
+According to the World Health Organization, 422 million people across the globe have diabetes; 8.5% of all adults live with diabetes, and the majority are patients with Type 2 diabetes.
 Learn more about the role nutrition can play in better patient outcomes.

 /lēn/ /ˈbädē/ /mas/ (noun) the total weight of your body minus all the weight due to your fat mass; it includes the weight of all your organs, skin, bones, body water, and muscles.

 Many patients are at risk for muscle loss, especially those with advancing age or acute and chronic conditions.
-And, often, a person’s lean body mass plays a role in their quality of life, recovery, and physical function.
-Learn how to help your patients maintain lean body mass for better outcomes.
+And, often, a person’s muscle mass plays a role in their quality of life, recovery, and physical function.
+Learn how to help your patients maintain muscle mass for better outcomes.